Frequently Asked Questions

 Are there any forms I'll need to fill out before my appointment?

-Yes, there is a Health History Form that you will need to fill out and sign.
-Soon we will have the capability for you to complete this and other forms on-line, but for now, please arrive at least 10 minutes early for your first appointment to allow for completion of this paperwork.
-If you are not yet 18 years of age by the time you arrive at ESU, you must have a parent or guardian complete and sign the form prior to treatment at Health Services.
+Yes, there is a Health History Form that you will need to fill out and sign. it is available through our patient portal.
+Please arrive at least 10 minutes early for your first appointment to allow for completion of any necessary additional paperwork.
+If you are not yet 18 years of age by the time you arrive at ESU, you must have a parent or guardian complete and sign a consent form prior to treatment at Health Services.

 Can I charge my medical/prescription bills to my parents or a credit card?

 You are responsible for charges on the day you receive services.
 Our charges are very low and the office visit is discounted.
 If you have a financial emergency on the day you need medical services, please visit with office staff about payment arrangements.
 You may pay with cash, check or we can bill your charges to your student account.

 What is the training/experience of the clinical staff?

 We are very proud of our clinical staff!
 We have combined experience of nearly 150 clinical years!
 You can "meet" us on our Staff webpage.